List of Baahubali characters: Keki

 She is a eunuch and an assistant of Devadasi Kalika.
 She is a pimp and finds women for Kalika's trade.
 She resides in Pattaraya's camp.

 Other main characters

 Shivappa

-He is The younger brother of Kattappa who regrets his life as a slave and wants to gain freedom.
+He is the younger brother of Kattappa who regrets his life as a slave and wants to gain freedom.
 He loves his elder brother, but he gets into fights with him often.
 His dream is to join the Vaithalikas, a rebel forest tribe fighting against Mahishmathi.
 He loves Kamakshi, who is Sivagami's friend.

-Mahadeva/Vikramadeva
+"Vikramadeva" Mahadeva

-Mahadeva (also known as Vikramadeva) is Bijjaladeva's younger brother, who is a poet and a romanticist.
+Mahadeva (titled Vikramadeva) is Bijjaladeva's younger brother, who is a poet and a romanticist.
 He knows that he is not a great warrior and looks up to his father.
 He becomes weak with his arrogant mother.
 Although he loves his brother, he is scared of him.
 He was in love with Sivagami.
 Later, Sivagami marries his elder brother and he marries Akhila with whom he fathered a son named Amarendra Baahubali who later became the greatest warrior known to be in Mahishmathi.